-On July 30, 2005, in the NHL Entry Draft, the Pittsburgh Penguins selected center Sidney Crosby as their first overall pick.
-He was recognized early on as an extraordinary talent with the potential to make a major impact in the NHL, a prediction that he has certainly fulfilled.
+On July 30, 2005, in the NHL Entry Draft, the Pittsburgh Penguins selected center Sidney Crosby with the first overall pick.
+Recognized early as an extraordinary talent with the potential to make a major impact, Crosby has more than fulfilled the prediction.

 Early Days